Home » Vegetarian » Easy 2 Ingredient Smoked Cream Cheese

 White plate with smoked cream cheese, crackers, and sliced French bread.

-• Make-Ahead: While I do prefer this smoked cream cheese straight from the pellet grill, it can be made ahead of time and reheated!
-You can reheat it in a 350-degree oven for 10 minutes or until warmed through.
+• You can also make this cream cheese on the smoker ahead of time and then reheat it in a 350-degree oven for 10 minutes or until warmed through.

 • Storage: Store leftover smoked cream cheese in an airtight container or wrapped in aluminum foil/plastic wrap in the refrigerator for up to 4 days.